 This Salted Caramel Pecan Pie checks off a lot of points on my fall baking list.
 First of all, well, it’s pie.
 This is pie season, right?
 Secondly, pecans!
 Sure, I use them all year, but they seem to call to me quite loudly this time of year.
 And last but not least, there’s caramel.
 Rich, gooey, salted caramel.
 Is this working for you?

-While I’m calling this a pecan pie, it’s not that closely related to what I think of as traditional pecan pie.
-Instead of the traditional pecan pie filling, this one is filled with plenty of homemade caramel.
+While I’m calling this a pecan pie, this is actually a twist on the traditional pecan pie.
+Instead of the old-fashioned pecan pie filling, this one is filled with plenty of homemade caramel.

 It wasn’t that long ago that the thought of homemade caramel made me want to huddle in a corner.
 So, if you’re in that camp, I completely understand.
 But believe me when I tell you that it’s really not so bad to make.
 And this is coming from the girl who used to assume that caramel-making would take at least two tries to get right.